a-maryam/a-maryam/README.md

 ### Hi, I'm Aleena!
-I'm a software engineer focused on backend engineering.
+I'm a software engineer focused on backend engineering

 I'm currently working on:
 - a redis-inspired in-memory key-value store in C